RomanL1/fridget/README.md

 ### Android

 Running the following command will serve up a Tauri application inside an Android emulator.
+On windows, it is recommended to open a terminal in Administrator-mode.

 ```bash
 npm run tauri android dev